 The indoor systems include over 60 specially developed recirculating oxygenated aquaponics modules, which include 12 larger modules (2,000 L, based on UVI design), 9 Deep Water Culture modules (700L, designed by Dr. Nick Savidov) and 41 vertical Nutrient Film modules (80 L, designed by Dr. Nick Savidov and Clay Boyes).

 - fish tanks

 Water recirculation in the system works by hydrostatic pressure.
 Once the tanks are filled, the water levels remain the same due to a constant pump flow rate and the gravity flow from differing tank heights.
-The water is pumped from the water collecting tank to the fish tanks and then flows by gravity to the sedimentation tank, MBBR tank, plant troughs and water collecting tank before being pumped back to the fish tanks.
+The water is pumped from the water collecting tank to the fish tanks and then flows by gravity to the waste separating tank, biofiltration tank, water collecting tank, and plant troughs before being pumped back to the fish tanks.sedimentation tank, MBBR tank, plant troughs and water collecting tank before being pumped back to the fish tanks.

-Multiple DWC plant beds, located in a nine by 10 metre greenhouse, utilize a side-stream flow from the adjacent tilapia production facility.
-During the spring, summer and fall, this greenhouse produces a diverse crop mix using the DWC technique.
-Other systems in the greenhouse include stand-alone media systems and a vertical, flow through Nutrient Film Technique (NFT) system.
+The newly retrofitted aquaponics greenhouse operates year round.
+The modification included improved cooling, powerful 1000 W lights and more efficient air circulation.
+Multiple substrate and DWC plant beds, and vertical towers, located in a 10 by 30 metre greenhouse, utilize a side-stream flow from the adjacent tilapia production facility.
+During the spring, summer, fall, and winter this greenhouse produces a diverse crop mix using the drip irrigation, DWC, NFT and vertical farming technique.

 Since the water used to grow the greenhouse plants is recirculated back to the fish facility for reuse, pests can be managed through biocontrol – eliminating the need for herbicides or pesticides.
 As a last resort, organically approved sprays such as soap or living bacteria-based pesticides may be used.